 The latter type of functions represents a challenge to the ideas presented in this paper.
-As per Lemma 13 and Theorems 1.2 it should be the case that any compact CNF-representation of a function Boolean always yields polynomial-sized FBDDs.
-For Devadas' function, the exponential-size result has been proven for OBDDs and there is indeed a polynomial-sized FBDD that function. solving Are there problems for which a compact CNFrepresentation has a proven exponential lower bound for FBDDs?
+As per Lemma 13 and Theorems 1,2 it should be always the case that any compact CNF-representation of a Boolean function yields polynomial-sized FBDDs.
+For Devadas' function, the exponential-size result has been proven for OBDDs and there is indeed a polynomial-sized FBDD solving that function.
+Are there problems for which a compact CNF-representation has a proven exponential lower bound for FBDDs?